 Equality, Diversity, Inclusion

 We want to challenge the language around and assumptions about PhDs, encouraging inclusivity in our cohort of students.
-We want to ensure that our doctoral researchers are ethical, responsible, and leaders amongst their communities.
+We want to ensure that our doctoral researchers are ethical, responsible, and leaders in their communities.
 We want to encourage the next generation from around our communities and to widen participation in doctoral research.

 Our foundational aspirations are part of every decision we make: